lightningfastcomputing/Perfect-Dark-Network-Lobby/README.md

 * `coop-pd.x86_64.exe` for all coop host and join actions
 * `combat-pd.x86_64.exe` for all Combat Simulator host and join actions

-This is an intentional temporary workaround.
-The browser selects the correct executable based on the hosted or joined mode so players can use one launcher even though a single game executable does not yet handle both modes reliably.
+The browser selects the correct executable based on the hosted or joined mode so players can use one launcher.

 ## Included Files